Sean-Char/Certs-Repo/README.md

 # Certs-Repo

-I have successfully complete the frontend developement career path.
+I have successfully complete the scrimba frontend developement career path.
 Which teaches and embed knowledge of the following

 * HTML / CSS
 * JavaScript